 Header float is indicated on the float indicator (A).
-The values 0 to 4 represent the force of the cutterbar on the ground with 0 being the minimum and 4 being the maximum.
+Values 0 to 4 represent the force of the cutterbar on the ground with 0 being the minimum and 4 being the maximum.

 The maximum force is determined by the tension on the float module's adjustable float springs.
-Float can be changed to suit field and crop conditions and is dependent on what options have been installed.
-Refer to Checking and Adjusting Header Float, page 56.
+Float can be changed to suit field and crop conditions and is dependent on what options have been installed on the header.
+Refer to Checking and Adjusting Header Float, page 87.

-The FD1 Series combine header performs best with minimum ground pressure under normal conditions.
-Readjust the float if adding optional attachments that affect the weight of the header.
+The D1 Series combine header performs best with minimum ground pressure under normal conditions.
+Readjust the float if adding optional attachments to the header that affect header weight.